You are here

 Know Your Rights

-If you experience any problems at school, first talk to your principal or another official.
+If you experience any problems at school first talk to your principal or another official.
+Check out our quick guide to meeting with decision makers for tips.
 If nothing happens, it's time to take action.

 FREEDOM OF EXPRESSION